jorgevrgs/capstone-1/README.md

 Clone from the GitHub repository.
 Open your Terminal and run the command:

 ```
-git clone git@github.com:jorgevrgs/portfolio.git
+git clone git@github.com:jorgevrgs/capstone-1.git
 ```

 When the process is completed enter to the folder:

 ```
-cd portfolio
+cd capstone-1
 ```

-As an alternative, to download the code, open the repository link [here](https://github.com/jorgevrgs/portfolio), and look for the green button `Code` and then click on the option `Download ZIP`.
+As an alternative, to download the code, open the repository link [here](https://github.com/jorgevrgs/capstone-1), and look for the green button `Code` and then click on the option `Download ZIP`.

 ### Install